w3bdesign/nextjs-woocommerce/README.md

    Import the products at `WP Dashboard > Tools > Import > WooCommerce products(CSV)`

-4. Clone or fork the repo and modify `.env.example` and rename it to `.env.`
+4. Clone or fork the repo and modify `.env.example` and rename it to `.env`

    Then set the environment variables accordingly in Vercel or your preferred hosting solution.